Heineken sees return to revenue growth after weak 2013

 BRUSSELS Heineken (HEIN.AS), the world's third-largest brewer, forecast a return to revenue growth this year with higher beer sales in Africa, Asia and Latin America after a slowdown in several emerging markets in 2013.

-The Dutch maker of Europe's top-selling Heineken lager as well as Sol, tequila-flavoured Desperados and Strongbow cider said on Wednesday 2013 had been challenging with difficulties in eastern Europe, Latin America and Africa.
+The Dutch maker of Europe's top-selling Heineken lager as well as Sol, tequila-flavored Desperados and Strongbow cider said on Wednesday 2013 had been challenging with difficulties in eastern Europe, Latin America and Africa.

 The brewer said revenue grew by just 0.1 percent last year as price rises failed to offset a sharp decline in overall volumes.
 For 2014, Heineken said revenue should grow on a like-for-like basis and excluding currency translation effects.